 Note: Do not hit “x” during the highlights/still images presentation during post-game as this has been known to cause freezes (and thus, restarts).

+If you are winning big in the 4th quarter (24+ points), sub in the backups to get them experience.
+It also adds to the realism of college football.
 If your opponent has conceded defeat late in the game at a reasonable point (by running only and chewing clock) you need to pump the brakes and just take the victory.
 If your opponent has NOT conceded defeat and is aggressively trying to come back (airing it out on offense & putting 8-9 men in the box run blitzing) the team in the lead is free to run their offense to keep the chains moving.
 The winning team is also free to score if they have an open lane to the end zone.
 Don’t score if you can run out the clock.
 Losing big is not an excuse to pad stats.

 If you have a complaint, contact a Commissioner/Admin privately on Slack.
 Do not blast the main chat with a complaint about your opponent.

 Communication is key for a successful league.
 Please don’t be lax or passive when it comes to contacting your opponent.
 Don’t play the waiting game.